Martha Annie Whiteley

 Martha Annie Whiteley, OBE FCS (11 November 1866 – 24 May 1956) was an English chemist and mathematician.
 She was instrumental in advocating for women's entry into the Chemical Society, and was best known for her dedication to advancing women's equality in the field of chemistry.
 She is identified as one of the Royal Society of Chemistry's 175 Faces of Chemistry.

 Biography

-Whiteley was born on 11 November 1866, in Chelsea, London, England, to her father, William Sedgewick Whiteley and mother, Hannah Bargh.
+Whiteley was born on 11 November 1866, in Chelsea, London, England, to William Sedgewick Whiteley and Hannah Bargh.
 Her mother died in the 1870s, after which her father remarried Mary Bargh Turner Clark in 1880.

 Education

 Whiteley began her education at Kensington High School, London, a Girls Public Day School Trust school.
 The Girls' Public Day School Trust provided affordable day school education for girls.
 She continued her education as one of the first 28 students at Royal Holloway College for Women (London), where she graduated in 1890 with a B.Sc. in chemistry from the University of London.
 She remained at the Royal Holloway College for Women to obtain and pass an honor in an undergraduate degree in mathematical moderations from University of Oxford.

 Between 1891 and 1900, Whiteley was science mistress at Wimbledon High School and for the next 2 years, science lecturer at St. Gabriel's Training College, Camberwall.
 During 1898–1902 she was also undertaking research on the organic chemistry of barbiturate compounds at the Royal College of Science.

 Whiteley's research, working with Professor Sir William Tilden, helped her achieve earning a doctorate degree (D.Sc.) in 1902 from the Royal College of Science (later part of Imperial College).
 Her dissertation was on the preparation and properties of amides and oximes.
 At the same time, she worked part-time as a science lecturer at St Gabriel's Training College in Camberwell, a college for female teachers.